 You should not use Azacitidine Seacross during pregnancy as it may be harmful to the baby.
-Use an effective method of contraception during and up to 3 months after treatment.
+If you are a woman who can become pregnant you should use an effective method of contraception while taking Azacitidine Seacross and for 6 months after stopping treatment with Azacitidine Seacross.
 Tell your doctor straight away if you become pregnant during treatment.